Transparency of the Regulatory System

 International Regulatory Considerations

 The ROK has revised local regulations to implement commitments under international treaties and trade agreements.
 Treaties duly concluded and promulgated in accordance with the constitution and the generally recognized rules of international law are accorded the same standing as domestic laws.
 ROK officials consistently express intent to harmonize standards with global norms by benchmarking the United States and the EU.
 The U.S., U.K., and Australian governments exchange regulatory reform best practices with the ROK government to encourage local regulators to employ more regulatory analytics, increase transparency, and improve compliance with international standards; however, unique local rules and regulations continue to pose difficulties for foreign companies operating in the ROK.
+In recent years, the ROK has adopted various Korea-unique digital regulations such as the Cloud Security Assurance Program.
 The ROK is a member of the WTO and notifies the Committee on Technical Barriers to Trade of all draft technical regulations.
 The ROK is also a signatory of the Trade Facilitation Agreement (TFA).
-The ROK amended the ministerial decree of the Customs Act in 2015, creating a committee charged with implementing the TFA.
 The ROK is a global leader of modernized and streamlined procedures for transportation and customs clearance.
 Industry sources report the Korea Customs Service enforces rules of origin issues largely in compliance with ROK obligations under its free trade agreements.

 Legal System and Judicial Independence

 The ROK legal system is based on civil law.
 Subdivisions within the district and high courts govern commercial activities and bankruptcies and enforce property and contractual rights with monetary judgments, usually levied in the domestic currency.
-The ROK has a written commercial law, and matters regarding contracts are covered by the Civil Act.
-There are also three specialized courts in the ROK: patent, family, and administrative courts.
+The ROK has a written commercial law and matters regarding contracts are covered by the Civil Act.
+The Korean judicial system is based on a three-tier trial system, which are handled by the district courts, high courts, and the supreme court.
+There are also three specialized courts: patent, family, and administrative courts.
 The ROK court system is independent and not subject to government interference in cases that may affect foreign investors.
 Foreign court judgments, with the exception of foreign arbitral rulings that meet certain conditions, are not enforceable in the ROK.
-Rulings by district courts can be appealed to higher courts and to the Supreme Court.
 There is no principle of stare decisis or precedent.
-The Constitutional Court rules on constitutional issues and is comprised of nine justices who are appointed by the President.
+The Constitutional Court rules on constitutional issues and is comprised of nine justices.
+Three are elected by the National Assembly and three are designated by the Chief Justice of the Supreme Court, though they are all appointed by the President.

 Laws and Regulations on Foreign Direct Investment